27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 2. The Lemon Rock (Granada)

-Update: Lemon Rock is no longer a hostel, but a cool bar & restaurant instead.
+Update: Lemon Rock is no longer a hostel — it’s now a cool bar & restaurant.

 Lemon Rock Hostel is one of the best hostels in Granada, Spain